mknx/smarthome/plugins/xbmc/index.md

 Requirements
 ============
-You only need one or more XMBC (12 a.k.a.
+You only need one or more XBMC (12 a.k.a.
 Frodo or above) with System-Settings-Service "Allow programs on other systems to control XBMC" enabled

 Configuration